Jurwen/Adaptive-grid-generation/README.md

 The complete set of output files include data files (`tet_mesh.msh`, `active_tets.msh`, `mesh.json`, and `function_value.json`) and information files (`timings.json` and `stats.json`).
 The first two files can be viewed using [Gmsh](https://gmsh.info/) software showing the entire background grid or only the grid elements containing the surfaces.
 The last two files are for the later isosurfacing tool.

 We have an off-the-shelf algorithm that extracts the isosurfacs robustly from the grid for implicit complexes.
-First download and build [this isosurfacing method](https://github.com/duxingyi-charles/Robust-Implicit-Surface-Networks/tree/main) following its instructions
+First download and build [this isosurfacing method](https://github.com/duxingyi-charles/Robust-Implicit-Surface-Networks/tree/main) following its instructions.

 After generating the grid using our method, please use the above isosurfacing tool by replacing its `config_file` with `data/config.json` according its usage example: